Servings: 24 serving(s)

 - 2 tsp. baking soda

-- In another bowl, whisk together flour, baking soda, spices, and salt.
+- In a separate bowl whisk the flour, baking soda, salt and spices.

 - Stir dry into the wet mixture in two additions (don’t over mix).

 - Scrape dough onto a lightly floured surface and roll ½” thick.

 - Cut into rounds and prick with a fork.

 - Bake 16-18 minutes, until the tops just bounce back.

 - Let cool on the pan.

 If you’re in search of family-friendly food that’s easy to prepare, healthy and tastes good, then sign up to receive blog posts by email.
 We’d love to send you our monthly newsletter too.
 It includes cooking tips, menu ideas, featured recipes and more.
 Here’s the link to subscribe.